V41SH/FLUP-Face-Privacy/README.md

 Image face go blurrr and camera still know its you.
 Now that's crazy, let's stop that.

+LFW dataset taken from Kaggle (first hit when you search for it)

 Hastily put together by:
 - Gabriel Hishida